kazizi-dev/blockchain/README.md

 # blockchain-go
-A blockchain program that calculates and processes hash codes.
+A program that creates a blockchain, and each block inside the chain is created from the data of previous block.

 ## Features: